Ajeevin/Flower-shop/README.md

 # Flower-shop
-this is an ecommerce site which help us to buy flowers online depending on our needs
+this is an ecommerce site which help us to buy flowers online depending on our needs<br>
+check out